Public Goods & Externalities

 P_optimal = 90 - 0.8(43.3) = $55.33

 Pigouvian tax.
-Set it equal to the external cost per unit: $15 per widget.
-Toggle the tax on the graph and watch the private supply curve jump up by $15, landing exactly on top of the MSC curve.
-The new market equilibrium matches the socially optimal point.
-Deadweight loss gone.
+It should be $15 per widget (the same as the pollution cost).
+On the graph, activating the tax shifts the private supply curve up by $15, and it lands directly on the MSC curve.
+The new market equilibrium now matches the socially ideal outcome and the deadweight loss is gone.

 Key takeaways